 Why is the water pink in Las Coloradas?

 The water has a pink color from a combination of red algae and tiny shrimp.
 The pools are filled with seawater as part of the process of salt harvesting, and through evaporation, the salt, algae, and tiny shrimp become more and more concentrated.

 As you visit the pink lake, you may notice different colored lakes.
 This is because they are all at different parts of the evaporation process.
 Another fun fact is that flamingos are pink because they eat many of the same tiny creatures found in these lakes.
 However, don’t come to Las Coloradas pink lakes to see flamingos.
 You probably aren’t going to find them here – you need to go to Rio Laguartos.

 History and Facts about Las Coloradas

-Although the quaint town of Las Coloradas is primarily a fishing village, it’s also known for its production of salt.
-Salt production here dates back thousands of years to the ancient Mayan civilization when inhabitants would trek across current-day Mexico looking to extract salt from the lagoons.
-The Mayas used salt for a variety of purposes, including food preservation and cooking.
+Although the quaint town of Las Coloradas is primarily a fishing village, it’s also known for its salt production.
+Salt production dates back thousands of years to the ancient Mayan civilization, when inhabitants would trek across current-day Mexico looking to extract salt from the lagoons.
+The Mayas used salt for various purposes, including food preservation and cooking.